-Tanzania, officially known as the United Republic of Tanzania stretches over 365,753 sq miles and considered as the heart of the Safari.
+Tanzania, officially known as the United Republic of Tanzania stretches over 365,753 sq miles and considered the heart of the Safari.
 1,093,000 travelers are coming to Tanzania every year to enjoy various act ivies like safari, trekking, and beach break.
-However, Animals in Tanzania are the main flavor of safari that drives many travelers crazy worldwide.
+However, Tanzania Animals are the main flavor of Tanzania Safari Tours that drives many travelers crazy worldwide.

-Some of these Tanzania animals may look cute but have the capability of killing you in mere some minutes.
+Some of these Tanzania Animals may look cute but have the capability of killing you in mere minutes.

 The first place is held by the African buffalo.
 Despite being a herbivorous species their aggressive instinct is quite dangerous for their predators.

 The African Buffalo is widely known as Cape buffalo and one of the largest African bovine subspecies living in Tanzania.
 Cape buffalos are one of the members of the African Big five.
 Luckily it is possible to spot them in most of the national parks of Tanzania.